TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/3-Command-controllers.rst

 #.
 Classname must match file name.
 #.
 Class must extend :class:`\\TYPO3\\CMS\\Extbase\\Mvc\\Controller\\CommandController`.
 #.
-Method name must end with `Command`.
+Method names must end with `Command`.

-After creating the controller, you need to register him.
+After creating the controller, you need to register it.
 Add the following line to :file:`ext_localconf.php` to let TYPO3 know about the controller.

 :file:`/ext_localconf.php`::